 Most of the content brands publish today is static – ebooks, long form blog posts, whitepapers, guides etc. While there is still inherent value in producing and distributing these assets, the truth is, these assets often get downloaded and ignored.

 Your audience is drowning in static content.
 I mean, over 2 million blog posts are published…

 In order to cut through the noise, you need to produce content that better engages your audience.
 How do you do this?

 Interactive content is dynamic because it starts a conversation with the audience and speaks to their innate competitive nature and/or willingness to share their opinions.
 It’s value-packed, and produces immediate, tailored results they care about.
 You can go as far as saying that it’s like stuffing a sales development rep into a piece of content.

 There is a reason why 93% of marketers agreed that interactive content is effective in educating it’s buyers, and why 88% mentioned it was effective in differentiating their brand from the competition.

-Rather than posting the same 2,000 word text heavy blog post, try engaging your readers with a quiz, interactive video, or turn your static PDFs into interactive, lead-qualifying machine
+So: Rather than posting the same 2,000 word text heavy blog post, try engaging your readers with question-based interaction that transforms your content and marketing activities into a lead qualification machine.